Sultanhisar

-Sultanhisar is a town and a small district of Aydın Province in the Aegean region of Turkey, 30 km east of the city of Aydın on the road to Denizli.
+Sultanhisar is a municipality and district of Aydın Province, Turkey.
+Its area is 220 km2, and its population is 20,230 (2022).
+It is 30 km east of the city of Aydın on the road to Denizli.

 History

 The first settlement here was the ancient city of Nysa in Asia (on the Maeander), founded in the Hellenistic period and continuing to thrive under the Ancient Romans, also as bishopric, where the geographer Strabo was educated.
 Nysa is 3 km from the modern town of Sultanhisar, which was founded by the Seljuk Turks in 1270 and brought into the Ottoman Empire in 1425.

 Geography and economy

 Sultanhisar is an agricultural district in the Büyük Menderes valley.
 The main products of the area are typical of the Aegean region: olives, figs, citrus fruits, grapes, strawberries etc. and the local industry is the processing of these products: olive oil pressing, spinning cotton, preparing and packing fruit, especially figs. Sultanhisar itself is a small town of 6,000 people on the İzmir-Afyon railway line.
 The local cuisine features typical Aegean dishes such as the bread-pancakes called gözleme.
 The town has a horticultural school of Adnan Menderes University.